Butterflies of New Mexico: The Skippers I: Dicot Skippers (Hesperiidae: Eudaminae)

 Occurrences of Desert Cloudywing (Cecropterus casica) in New Mexico.

 Comparison of Brown-fringed Cloudywings.
 A) Cecropterus dobra male.
 B) Cecropterus dobra female.
 C) Cecropterus rockiensis male.
 D) Cecropterus albosuffusa male.
 E) Cecropterus “pylades” complex, southwestern segregate male.
 F) Cecropterus bathyllus male.
-Key features to look for include 1) size (dobra is smaller) 2) Male costal fold (present in rockiensis and albosuffusa, absent in the others) 3) alignment of spots on DFW (bathyllus has them aligned, the other species have them scattered) 4) checkered fringes 5) striations on VHW 6) Wing shape (albosuffusa and bathyllus tend to have the hindwing tornus produced, others more rounded).
+Key features to look for include 1) size (dobra is smaller) 2) Male costal fold (present in rockiensis and albosuffusa, absent in the others) 3) alignment of spots on DFW (bathyllus has them aligned, the other species have them scattered) 4) checkered fringes 5) striations on VHW 6) Wing shape (albosuffusa and bathyllus tend to have the hindwing tornus produced, other species have it more rounded).
 Speciation in this group is under review.
 Photos courtesy of Jim Brock, Andy Warren and Nick Grishin.

 Top↑